 - You have to be decisive and super fast, validate your propositions, launch your product quickly and start optimizing from the very first day.

-- And in our globalised world, scalable products and services are a necessity; you need to be fit for growth with a strong, scalable foundation both in terms of volume as in geographic regions or languages.
+- And in our globalized world, scalable products and services are a necessity; you need to be fit for growth with a strong, scalable foundation both in terms of volume and in geographic regions or languages.

 Using an Agile approach

-Over the last 25-years we’ve developed an approach in assisting companies with their digital ambitions in Emerging Industries.
+Over the last 25 years, we’ve developed an approach to assisting companies with their digital ambitions in Emerging Industries.
 We combine our strong knowledge of technology, design, and agile collaboration with our client’s knowledge of their industry and product.
-This facilitates an agile process with short iterations and user-validation, which ensures a strong foundation required to scale.
+This facilitates an agile process with short iterations and user validation, which ensures a strong foundation required to scale.
 Our approach can be applied to any type of company from startup, scaleup to corporate, as long as there is a necessity to change or an urge to emerge.

 The characteristics of this agile approach are:

-- Before even starting with any development sprints, we gain a deep understanding of overall context, business objectives and user needs.
+- Before even starting with any development sprints, we gain a deep understanding of the overall context, business objectives, and user needs.
 This is what we call a ‘Track 0’.
 It helps us really understand the client’s challenges and opportunities.

 - Also, before developing, we make sure to have created a validated concept and a mapped (target) technical architecture to build upon.
 Having these insights enables us to be quickly up-to-speed during the sprints.

-- Giving time and attention to these fundamental activities helps us to prepare for development and implementation of the digital product.
-It creates a shared vision on product, technology and collaboration, which pays off in velocity and predictability for the sprints that follow.
+- Giving time and attention to these fundamental activities helps us to prepare for the development and implementation of the digital product.
+It creates a shared vision of the product, technology, and collaboration, which pays off in velocity and predictability for the sprints that follow.

 - As an additional layer to secure project development, we embed a ‘Scope Governance Board’ into projects.
-After every sprint, stakeholders (mainly scrum master, product owner, delivery manager and project sponsor) join to monitor budget, timelines, performance and progress.
+After every sprint, stakeholders (mainly scrum master, product owner, delivery manager, and project sponsor) join to monitor the budget, timelines, performance, and progress.
 Without bypassing the scrum team in their daily operations and responsibilities, this board has proven to maximize the added value of projects for our clients.

-With an exploring mindset, the right expertise, years of experience and agile processes, this way-of-working will quickly bring you from innovation on paper, to tangible solutions and results.
-In this way, as an independent, human centered, technology-agnostic agency, we help companies in emerging industries with their digital asks.
-For over 25 years, it’s in our DNA.
+With an exploring mindset, the right expertise, years of experience, and agile processes, this way of working will quickly bring you from innovation on paper, to tangible solutions and results.
+In this way, as an independent, human-centered, technology-agnostic agency, we help companies in emerging industries with their digital asks.
+For over 25 years, it’s been in our DNA.